Note 2 - Summary of Significant Accounting Policies: Property and Equipment (Policies)

 |Property and Equipment||

 Property and Equipment

-Property and equipment consists of furniture and office equipment and are carried at cost less allowances for depreciation and amortization.
+Property and equipment consist of furniture, office equipment, and leasehold improvements, and are carried at cost less allowances for depreciation and amortization.
 Depreciation and amortization is determined by using the straight-line method over the estimated useful lives of the related assets.
 Repair and maintenance costs that do not improve service potential or extend the economic life of an existing fixed asset are expensed as incurred.

-Disclosure of accounting policy for long-lived, physical assets used in the normal conduct of business and not intended for resale.
-Includes, but is not limited to, basis of assets, depreciation and depletion methods used, including composite deprecation, estimated useful lives, capitalization policy, accounting treatment for costs incurred for repairs and maintenance, capitalized interest and the method it is calculated, disposals and impairments.
+Disclosure of accounting policy for long-lived, physical asset used in normal conduct of business and not intended for resale.
+Includes, but is not limited to, work of art, historical treasure, and similar asset classified as collections.